eple12/PC-Guard-Remover/README.md

 ## How to use
 Download this whole repository and unzip the .zip file.(Or, just download the *main.bat* file only.)

-Find *main.exe*, right-click on it, and click *"Run as administrator"*.
+Find *main.bat*, right-click on it, and click *"Run as administrator"*.

 You have to restart your PC after the execution.(Your PC will automatically be restarted after the execution)